-The first stage of the Cuiabá pipeline and power generation project (the “Cuiabá I Project”) is currently composed of five principal components:
+The first stage of the Cuiabá pipeline and power generation project (the “Cuiabá I Project”) is comprised of five principal components:

-the Cuiabá I power generation plant which is owned by EPE and has a capacity of 480 MW;
+the Cuiabá I power generation plant which is owned by EPE and will have a total capacity of 480 MW (the Cuiabá I Power Plant);

-the Brazilian segment of the pipeline (the “Brazilian Spur”), which is owned by GasMat and supplies gas to the power plant;
+the Brazilian segment of the pipeline (the “Brazilian Spur”), which is owned by GasMat and transports gas to the power plant;

-the Bolivian segment of the pipeline (the “Bolivian Spur”), which is owned by GasBol and supplies gas to the power plant (the Brazilian Spur and the Bolivian Spur are referred to collectively hereinafter as the “Project Pipeline”);
+the Bolivian segment of the pipeline (the “Bolivian Spur”), which is owned by GasBol and transports gas to the power plant (the Brazilian Spur and the Bolivian Spur are referred to collectively hereinafter as the “Cuiabá Pipeline”);

-Transborder Gas Services Ltd. (“TBS”), a gas marketing vehicle, which purchases natural gas from SCG for delivery to the Power Plant through Transredes, GTB and the Project Pipeline; and
+Transborder Gas Services Ltd. (“TBS”), a gas marketing vehicle, which purchases natural gas from SCG and supplies it to the Power Plant through Transredes, GTB and the Cuiabá Pipeline; and

-SCG, a gas marketing and purchasing vehicle which purchases natural gas from Bolivia or Argentina and sells the same to TBS.
+SCGas (“SCG”), a gas marketing and purchasing vehicle, which purchases natural gas from producers in Bolivia or Argentina and sells the same to TBS.

 The Cuiabá I Project was awarded through a public bid process in July 1997.
 The bid was awarded on the basis of the lowest proposed power price, although a unique feature of the bid was that the fuel supply was also included in the tender.
-This enabled Enron to design a mechanism for extracting additional value in the supply of fuel to the project.
-In addition, Cuiabá I and the Project Pipeline provide an excellent structure for expanding the overall installed capacity by an additional 2x480 MW, with the combined Cuiabá I, II and III expected to reach 1,440 MW.
+This enabled SoCal to design a mechanism for extracting additional value in the supply of fuel to the project.
+In addition, the Cuiabá I Project provides an excellent physical and commercial platform for expanding the overall installed capacity by an additional 2x480 MW, with the combined Cuiabá I, II and III expected to reach 1,440 MW.

 In view of the strong growth in electricity demand in the State of Mato Grosso and surrounding regions of Brazil, significant scope exists to expand the generation capacity of Cuiabá which is ideally located close to the principal centers of demand in the State.
 Maximum demand in the region served by the Cuiabá Project is currently approximately 600 MW and is growing at almost 10% per year.
 Additionally, Eletrobrás has plans for the interconnection of Mato Grosso with the South/Southeast system through a new 500 kV line.
-Combined with potential exports to other regions of Brazil, Enron believes that there will be sufficient demand for two additional units of 480 MW to be built (Cuiabá II and III) on the Cuiabá Project site in [2002 and 2004].
+Combined with potential exports to other regions of Brazil, Enron believes that there will be sufficient demand for two additional units of 480 MW to be built (Cuiabá II and III) on the Cuiabá Project site in 2002 and 2004 respectively.

-Enron’s ability to substantially increase the volumes of gas delivered by the Project Pipeline at minimal additional cost provides it significant competitive advantages over other potential new entrants to the generation market.
-Enron believes that the Project Pipeline has sufficient capacity to provide Cuiabá I, II and III with natural gas.
-Enron currently expects to invest approximately US$500 million in Cuiabá II and III.
+SoCal’s ability to substantially increase the volumes of gas delivered by the Cuiabá Pipeline at minimal additional cost provides it significant competitive advantages over other potential new entrants to the generation market.
+SoCal believes that the Cuiabá Pipeline has sufficient capacity to provide Cuiabá I, II and III with natural gas.
+Enron currently expects to invest approximately US$500 million in Cuiabá II and III combined.

 Cuiabá II and III are well advanced from a development perspective.
-The final [EIA-RIMA] is being completed for submittal.
-Enron expects to receive its environmental license in a timely manner following this submittal.
+The final EIA-RIMA is being completed for submittal.
+SoCal expects to receive its environmental license in a timely manner following this submittal.
 There are no material environmental concerns associated with Cuiabá II and Cuiabá III.
 For example,

 due to the existing infrastructure, there are no significant right-of-way issues;